 Factors That Affect Window Replacement Costs

-- Window frames that need additional insulation and weatherproofing will cost more.
+- Window frame materials: Luxury window frame material, such as wood, costs more than affordable options like vinyl.
+Window frames that need additional insulation and weatherproofing also cost more.

 How Much Do Different Window Framing Materials Cost?